 If individuals have concerns or suspicions of modern slavery in any part of our business and/or they believe or suspect a breach of this policy has occurred or may occur, they are encouraged to notify their manager, human resources or report it directly to the Global Ethics & Compliance Department at [email protected] as soon as possible.

 If individuals are unsure whether a particular activity constitutes a breach of this policy, this should be raised with their manager.
 We always encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
 We are committed to ensuring no one suffers any detrimental treatment as a result of reporting, in good faith, their suspicion that modern slavery (in whatever form) is or may be taking place in any part of our own business or in any of our supply chains.
 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
 If individuals believe that they have suffered any such treatment, they should inform the Global Ethics & Compliance department immediately via [email protected] or through our Employee Business Integrity Hotline at www.livenationinternational.alertline.com or via phone at UK: 0808-234-1231.

 Communication and Awareness of Our Policy

 We have formally rolled out training on the policy to all employees who are deemed to be working in areas of the business that may be exposed to the risk of modern slavery and trafficking.
 We will continue to provide this training to the relevant employees.

-All staff involved with engaging third parties on behalf of the business must communicate our zero tolerance approach to prospective parties at the outset of any business relationship and reinforce our approach as appropriate thereafter.
+All staff involved with engaging third parties on behalf of the business must communicate our zero tolerance approach at the outset of any business relationship and reinforce our approach as appropriate thereafter.

 Breaches of Our Policy